Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/5-Collection_Manager_Guide/12-Editing_Occurrences/batch_editing.md

 :::warning

 Exercise caution when using this tool.
-We strongly recommend [downloading a copy of your database](/docs/Collection_Manager_Guide/Downloading/downloading_copy) prior to making batch edits
+We strongly recommend [downloading a copy of your database](/docs/Collection_Manager_Guide/Downloading/downloading_copy) prior to making batch edits.
+For this reason, only users with Administrator permissions can access the batch editing tools.

 :::

 There are two options for batch editing specimen records: you can change a value for 1) the **entire** set of records in your collection or 2) change a value for a **subset** of records.

-1. Navigate to the Record Search Form (_Administration Control Panel > Edit Existing Occurrence Records_).
+1. Navigate to the Record Search Form (_Data Editor Control Panel > Edit Existing Occurrence Records_).
 2. **Option A:** **To apply batch changes to all records**, click on “Display Table” in the Record Search Form, then click the Batch Edit button above the resulting table of all records from your collection.
 Continue to step 3. ![Batch Edit Button](/img/batcheditbutton.png)

 :::note